Weal leads Flyers past Senators 3-2 in shootout

 Turris put Ottawa ahead 2-1 with 7:25 remaining in the third period after excellent work by Cody Ceci to set him up.
 Ceci deked past fallen Flyers defenders Brandon Manning and Del Zotto to the right of Philadelphia's net before passing back to Turris in the slot.
 Turris' one-timer got past Mason for his 26th goal of the season.

-Weal tied it 1:26 later after a miscue by Anderson, who had been stellar to that point.
-Anderson misfired a pass from behind the net right onto the stick of Weal, who sent it into the empty net for his sixth of the season and fifth in the last 11 games.
-Senators coach Guy Boucher challenged the play, arguing that Philadelphia's Wayne Simmonds interfered with Anderson as he tried to get back to the crease, but officials let the goal stand.

-Karlsson opened the scoring with a power-play goal with 3:35 left in the first period, firing a wrist shot over Mason's glove with Mark Stone providing a screen in front.
+Karlsson opened the scoring on a power-play goal with 3:35 left in the first period, firing a wrist shot over Mason's glove with Mark Stone providing a screen in front.

 Schenn responded just more than two minutes later with a power-play goal of his own, deflecting Shayne Gostisbehere's slap shot from the point for his 23rd of the season and 16th on the man advantage.
 The goal snapped Philadelphia's 0-for-16 drought on the power play.

+In spite of the defeat, Boucher was glad to pick up another point on the road.
+The Senators are 21-14-1 away from home.

+''You could look at it two ways, either we lost a point or we gained one,'' Boucher said. ''And I'd rather look at it like we're on the road and we gained a point again.''

 NOTES: The teams finished their season series, with Philadelphia winning 2-1.
-Ottawa won 3-2 in a shootout Nov.
-15 in Philadelphia, and the Flyers skated to a 3-2 overtime win at Ottawa on Dec.
-1. .
+All three games were decided by 3-2 scores.
+Ottawa won in a shootout Nov.
+15 at Philadelphia, and the Flyers skated to an overtime win at Ottawa on Dec.
+1. ...
 Senators LW Viktor Stalberg (upper body) and D Marc Methot (finger) sat out for the second straight game.

 UP NEXT